m0wo/HTTPRequest/README.md

 }
 ```

-This interface makes it clearer to the reader what this this network request is doing, specifically:
+This interface makes it clearer to the reader what this network request is doing, specifically:
 Making a HTTP request to the `"athlete"` endpoint of the Strava API which returns an `Athlete` on success.

 The details of the request can then be encapsulated in the `StravaAPI` `enum`.